karlseguin/ccache/readme.md

 There's a couple reason to use the tracking mode if other parts of your code also hold references to objects.
 First, if you're already going to hold a reference to these objects, there's really no reason not to have them in the cache - the memory is used up anyways.

-More important, it helps ensure that you're code returns consistent data.
+More important, it helps ensure that your code returns consistent data.
 With tracking, "user:4" might be purged, and a subsequent `Fetch` would reload the data.
 This can result in different versions of "user:4" being returned by different parts of your system.

 ## LayeredCache